SPARCS-Mission/CDH/docs/zephyr/gpio.md

 ## Implementation Details 🛠️
-- The pin is intended to toggle OFF&ON is PA3
+- The pin PA3 is intended to toggle OFF&ON.
-- Configured the LED pin using Zephyr’s device tree alias `led3`
+- Configure the LED pin using Zephyr’s device tree alias `led3`
 - In blinky application, a bind is created to get the access to the `gpioa` device directly.
 - To use the device_get_binding function, it's needed to add a label property for gpioe (see app.overlay).
-- In blinky-v2 application, dt_spec functions are used to get access to the pin (not the bus device which means the gpioe)
+- In blinky-v2 application, dt_spec functions are used to get access to the pin (not gpioa bus)
 - all possible ways to pass a node identifier to de_spec_get function are in the main.c
 - Used GPIO API to:
   - Get device binding for the LED GPIO controller
   - Configure the LED pin as output
-  - Toggle the LED state in an infinite loop with a delay (`k_sleep`)
+  - Toggle the LED state in an infinite loop with a delay (`k_msleep`)
 - LED state is sent to the console via UART using prink function and
-- Provided UART or console output to display test results.
+- Provides UART or console output to display test results.
 ``` bash
 minicom -D /dev/ttyACM0
 ```